Rosetta@home

-Rosetta@home is a volunteer computing project researching protein structure prediction on the Berkeley Open Infrastructure for Network Computing (BOINC) platform, run by the Baker laboratory at the University of Washington.
-Rosetta@home aims to predict protein–protein docking and design new proteins with the help of about fifty-five thousand active volunteered computers processing at over 487,946 GigaFLOPS on average as of September 19, 2020.
+Rosetta@home is a volunteer computing project researching protein structure prediction on the Berkeley Open Infrastructure for Network Computing (BOINC) platform, run by the Baker lab.
+Rosetta@home aims to predict protein–protein docking and design new proteins with the help of about fifty-five thousand active volunteered computers processing at over 487,946 gigaFLOPS on average as of September 19, 2020.
 Foldit, a Rosetta@home videogame, aims to reach these goals with a crowdsourcing approach.
 Though much of the project is oriented toward basic research to improve the accuracy and robustness of proteomics methods, Rosetta@home also does applied research on malaria, Alzheimer's disease, and other pathologies.

 Like all BOINC projects, Rosetta@home uses idle computer processing resources from volunteers' computers to perform calculations on individual workunits.
 Completed results are sent to a central project server where they are validated and assimilated into project databases.
 The project is cross-platform, and runs on a wide variety of hardware configurations.
 Users can view the progress of their individual protein structure prediction on the Rosetta@home screensaver.

 In addition to disease-related research, the Rosetta@home network serves as a testing framework for new methods in structural bioinformatics.
 Such methods are then used in other Rosetta-based applications, like RosettaDock or the Human Proteome Folding Project and the Microbiome Immunity Project, after being sufficiently developed and proven stable on Rosetta@home's large and diverse set of volunteer computers.
 Two especially important tests for the new methods developed in Rosetta@home are the Critical Assessment of Techniques for Protein Structure Prediction (CASP) and Critical Assessment of Prediction of Interactions (CAPRI) experiments, biennial experiments which evaluate the state of the art in protein structure prediction and protein–protein docking prediction, respectively.
-Rosetta@home consistently ranks among the foremost docking predictors, and is one of the best tertiary structure predictors available.
+Rosetta consistently ranks among the foremost docking predictors, and is one of the best tertiary structure predictors available.